Resources and Facilities

 The computer labs are generally open on weekends and there is 24-hour access to the servers.
 The College provides wireless access to the campus network in selected locations, including the Whitaker Campus Center and most areas in Hodson.

 Campus computing facilities are administered by the Information Technology department.
 The IT department’s Labs page, on the main Hood web site, gives a complete listing of campus labs.

 Students intending to study computer science are strongly encouraged to bring their own computer to campus.
 Notebook computers may be used for note taking in classes.

-Through a contract arrangement with Microsoft Education Division, our students and students currently taking courses at the department have access to the entire line of Microsoft software products (except Office) for free.
+Through a contract arrangement with Microsoft Education Division, students currently taking courses at the department can obtain most Microsoft software products for free for academic purposes.